LovetheFrogs/PyCircTools/README.md

 <a name="and-gate"></a>
 ### AND gate

 The **AND gate** is a logic gate with two or more inputs that implements the logical conjunction (^).
-It's output is True only when all of the inputs are True.
-If any of them is set to False, the output willthen be False.
+It's output is True only when all the inputs are True.
+If any of them is set to False, the output will then be False.
 Below you can find the AND truth table.

 <p align="center"><img src="https://user-images.githubusercontent.com/102818341/174772306-1a861819-1046-41d4-80d0-f84d58155e99.png" alt="AND gate"></p>